-The fee for this option is £1,950 (March 2021+ fees).
+The fee for this option is £2,650 (March 2022+ fees).

 Accelerated Route 2 (MAPP Graduates)

-MAPP graduates may apply for an accelerated version of this course and complete Modules 2 and 3.
-You will not be required to complete Module 1.
+MAPP graduates may apply for an accelerated version of this course and complete only Module 3.

-The fee for this option is £1,450.
+The fee for this option is £1,450 (March 2022+ fees).

-- MAPP degree or PG-APP diploma from a recognised university.
+- MAPP degree from a recognised university

-This will help you to develop a broader Positive Psychology Practice with a wider skill to meet more complex client needs.
+This will help you to develop a broader Positive Psychology practice with a wider skill set to meet more complex client needs.

-If you wish to complete all 3 pathways, a discounted rate of £3,950 applies (saving of £1,500).
+If you wish to complete all 3 pathways, a discounted rate of £4,950* applies (March 2022+ fees).

-You may pay the full course fee during enrolment and receive a further £100 discount (£3,850) or through a Personal Payment Plan with a deposit of £1,550 and subsequent monthly installments (Option 1: 24 x £100; Option 2: 12 x £200).
+You may pay the full course fee during enrolment and receive a further £100 discount (£4,850) or through a PPG Payment Plan with a deposit of £1,550 and subsequent monthly installments (Option 1: 34 x £100; Option 2: 17 x £200).

 How many hours of studying a week should I expect?